Seal of Kentucky: History

 Provision for the creation of a seal for the Commonwealth was made during the first session of the Kentucky General Assembly.
 On December 20, 1792, the Assembly passed an act, reading: "That the Governor be empowered and is hereby required to provide at the public charge a seal for this Commonwealth; and procure the same to be engraved with the following device, viz: Two friends embracing, with the name of the state over their heads and around about the following motto: United we stand, divided we fall."

-According to John Brown, Kentucky's first Senator, the original seal was to have depicted "two friends, in hunter's garb, their right hands clasped, their left resting on each other's shoulders, their feet on the verge of a precipice."
-This depiction would represent a literal rendering of the state motto.
+According to John Brown, Kentucky's first Senator, the original seal was to have depicted "two friends, in hunter's clothing, their right hands clasped, and their left hand resting on each other's shoulders."
+This depiction would represent a literal rendering of the state motto, united we stand divided we fall..
 Lexington silversmith David Humphries was charged with designing the seal in 1793.
 Instead of hunting apparel, Humphries' version depicted two men in swallowtail coats, and instead of a handshake, the two friends share a full embrace.
 This original seal was destroyed in a fire that destroyed the state capitol in 1814.

-Because the description originally adopted by the General Assembly does not specify what the "two friends" should look like or how they should be embracing, several variants of the state seal were created subsequent to the destruction of the original.
+Because the description originally adopted by the General Assembly does not specify what the "two friends" should look like or how they should be embracing, several variants of the state seal were created subsequent to the destruction of the original or they could show that people from " different worlds" are united as said in the motto.
 Different depictions of the seal have the friends outfitted in various clothing from coats and top hats to Roman togas.
 The embrace is shown as clasped hands, a hug, or a handshake combined with hands on one another shoulders.
 It has even been speculated that certain die-makers have intentionally designed strange and unnatural poses to represent that the two friends were drunk on Kentucky bourbon or were demonstrating a secret handshake or symbol from a fraternal order.